tslateman/docs/docs/explanation/index.md

 ## About Explanations

-Explanation documentation helps you:

-- Understand broader contexts and implications
-- See connections between different concepts
-- Grasp theoretical foundations
-- Make informed decisions
-- Develop deeper expertise
+Explanation documentation helps you understand broader contexts and implications while seeing connections between different concepts.
+It enables you to grasp theoretical foundations that underpin the practical aspects of your work.
+Through these deeper insights, you can make more informed decisions and develop genuine expertise that goes beyond surface-level knowledge.

 Unlike other documentation types: